 As for kids, think ahead by requesting less withholding on your W-4.
-Because kids bring you a tax break, you can increase your take-home pay from the get-go without seeing a pinch come April.
+Because kids bring you a partially refundable child tax credit (worth up to $2,000 for those who make less than $400,000 a year), you can increase your take-home pay from the get-go without seeing a pinch come April.

 2. File Electronically

 When people get nervous about taxes, they’re often imagining some scenarios that aren’t wholly realistic.
 They’ll accidentally leave out huge chunks of income.
-They’ll forget to claim their kid as an exemption.
+They’ll forget to claim their child tax credit.
 Realistically, that probably won’t happen.
 But it is even less likely to happen if you’re filing electronically, since a lot of the tax preparation software that’s offered guides you through your return and asks you if you’ve missed anything.